ForceProtocol/raidparty-unity-sdk/README.md

 1. Unity: Select Import new asset.

-2. Locate triforce_SDK.dll and import.
+2. Locate raidParty_SDK.dll and import.

 3. Now in internal C# scripts in Unity:

  ```
- Using triforce_SDK;
+ Using raidParty_SDK;
  ```
-4. Create the TriforceLib class Instance and pass the required params.
+4. Create the raidPartyLib class Instance and pass the required params.

  ```
- TriforceLib instance = new TriforceLib("<Player
- Email Address>", "<Game Public Key>", "<Game
+ raidPartyLib instance = new raidPartyLib("<Game Public Key>", "<Game Private Key>")
- Private Key>")
  ```

-__TriforceLib instance is now ready to use.__
+__raidPartyLib instance is now ready to use.__

 ### Track Player

-Players can be tracked using 'trackPlayer' method of TriforceLib.
+Players' login activity can be tracked using 'trackPlayer' method of raidPartyLib.
+Pass in the player id recieved from players to sync with the backend.

+* playerId

 ```
-instance.trackPlayer();
+instance.trackPlayer(<"playerId">);
 ```

 ### Reward Player Event

-Event for rewarding player can be generated using 'rewardPlayerEvent' method of TriforceLib.
+Events can be generated using 'rewardPlayerEvent' method of raidPartyLib.
 This method requires two arguments:

+ * event name

  * event description

- * event value (reward value in terms of how many force tokens)
+ * event value (reward value in terms of how many force tokens) (Optional)

 ```
-instance.rewardPlayerEvent("<event description>", "<event Value>");
+instance.rewardPlayerEvent("<event name>", "<event description>", "<event Value>");
 ```